HibaKob/SyntheticMicroBundle/Example/README.md

 2. `Masks` folder: This folder contains binary masks corresponding to each of the real movies.
 Also, masks should have a `.tif` extension.
 Synthetic masks outputted by `GenerateSyntheticTextures.py` are also saved to this folder as `Synthetic_Mask_*.tif` (e.g. 'Synthetic_Mask_D1T4_Before.tif')

 3. `FEA_Results_*` folder (e.g. 'FEA_Results_Homog_MaxAct0.1_VFA'): This folder contains displacement results extracted at cell centers and saved as text files for each step of the timeseries Finite Element simulation.
+These files are automatically generated when `FEA_Synthetic_Microbundle.py` file in `FEA_code` folder is run.

 4. `Tissue_Slice_Coordinates.txt` file: This text file contains the contour coordinates (X,Y) of the microbundle used to generate the mesh for the Finite Element simulations.